 Latency kills efficiency.
 When production lines run at thousands of parts per hour, every moment between problem detection and response translates to waste.
 Manufacturers face these realities daily.

 A single second delay on a high-speed packaging line means 30+ potentially defective products shipped to customers.
 Five seconds of lag in a safety system could mean catastrophic equipment damage.
 Just two minutes of coordination delay between production stages creates costly ripple effects throughout the facility.
+The potential lack of real time data processing in cloud computing produces risk, especially in industrial automation.

 Most cloud architectures require data to travel this path: sensor → gateway → internet → data center → processing → return journey.
 This physical distance ensures predictable delay.
 Some applications tolerate this lag.
 Critical systems don't.